Table of Contents

-All 50 states and the District of Columbia have its own elder abuse laws and APS programs for the victims.
-Where there are allegations of violence, neglect, or exploitation of elderly people, state and local APS agencies are among the first to respond and to prepare elder abuse reports.
+All 50 states and the District of Columbia have their own elder abuse laws and APS programs for the victims.
+Where there are allegations of violence, neglect, or exploitation of elderly people, state and local APS agencies are among the first to respond and prepare elder abuse reports.

 National Adult Maltreatment Reporting System (NAMRS) is the first comprehensive, national reporting system for adult protective services (APS)

 Every human deserves safety and dignity.
 When the law is there to protect you, why continue to struggle and suffer?
-Know your rights and fight back for it.
+Know your rights and fight back for them.

 Truth is that many elders fail to report the ill treatment they have at the hands of their caretakers or family members.
 The foremost concern is that most elder abuse isn’t recognized and is underreported unless the victim is taken to an emergency room.

-If you are a concerned friend, neighbor, or family member of elder abuse, report the issue immediately to Adult Protective Services.
-A practiced personal injury attorney dedicated in elder abuse cases could be consulted for advice.
+If you are a concerned friend, neighbor, or family member of a victim, report the issue immediately to Adult Protective Services.
+A practiced personal injury attorney dedicated to elder abuse cases could be consulted for advice.